Mueller-Navelet jets at the LHC: hunting data with azimuthal distributions

 \subsection{BLM scale optimization}

 The BLM method prescribes that the \emph{optimal} value for the renormalization scale, denoted as $\mu_R^{\rm BLM}$, is the one at which all the nonconformal, $\beta_0$-dependent terms entering the analytic structure of a given observable, vanish.
-A specific procedure was built to remove all the $\beta_0$-dependent pieces of semi-hard distribution\tcite{Caporale:2015uva}, namely both the ones in the NLO BFKL kernel and in the NLO impact factors.
+A specific procedure was built to remove all the $\beta_0$-dependent pieces of semihard distribution\tcite{Caporale:2015uva}, namely both the ones in the NLO BFKL kernel and in the NLO impact factors.
 We refer to this method as an ``exact'' BLM approach.
 It was used for the first time in light-hadron correlations\tcite{Celiberto:2016hae,Celiberto:2017ptm}, and then applied to Mueller-Navelet jet phenomenology in Refs.\tcite{Celiberto:2016ygs,Celiberto:2020wpk}.
-Some approximated, semi-analytic BLM procedures aimed at removing either the nonconformal parts of the kernel or the ones encoded in the impact factors were applied in previous studies (see, \emph{e.g.}, Refs.\tcite{Ducloue:2013hia,Ducloue:2013bva,Caporale:2014gpa}).
+Some approximated, semianalytic BLM procedures aimed at removing either the nonconformal parts of the kernel or the ones encoded in the impact factors were applied in previous studies (see, \emph{e.g.}, Refs.\tcite{Ducloue:2013hia,Ducloue:2013bva,Caporale:2014gpa}).
 As a result, $\mu_R^{\rm BLM}$ turns out to be dependent on $s$ and therefore on $\DY$.
-The first step consists in making a finite transformation from the $\MSb$ scheme to the MOM one\tcite{Barbieri:1979be,PhysRevD.20.1420,PhysRevLett.42.1435}, in which the BLM procedure was originally developed.
+The BLM procedure can in principle be applied in any renormalization scheme.
+In Refs.\tcite{Brodsky:1998kn,Brodsky:2002ka} it was suggested that, in the case of BFKL calculations, the BLM should be applied after first transitioning to the MOM scheme\tcite{Barbieri:1979be,PhysRevD.20.1420,PhysRevLett.42.1435}.
+This prescription is also known as BFKLP, after the Authors of Refs.\tcite{Brodsky:1998kn,Brodsky:2002ka}.
+Therefore, our first step consists in making a finite transformation from the $\MSb$ scheme to the MOM one.
 The expression for the strong coupling in the MOM scheme, $\alpha_s^{\rm{MOM}}$, can be obtained by inverting the following relation

 with

 where ${\cal I}=-2\int_0^1\drv \gamma \frac{\ln \gamma}{\gamma^2-\gamma+1} \simeq 2.3439$, with the gauge parameter $\xi$ fixed to zero in the following.
 Then, to find the BLM scale of a given azimuthal coefficient, $C_n$, one has to solve the following integral equation